 Pupils also take part in school wide art events, such as ‘Art Week’ which takes place at the beginning of the spring term.
 During ‘Art Week’, pupils work collaboratively to produce a final piece, along with a range of supporting work.
 This work is then exhibited and pupils, parents and staff are invited to visit the school’s temporary art gallery.
 This allows pupils’ creativity to be showcased and appreciated on a whole school level.

-Here are some pictures from the 2020 Art Week!
+Here are some pictures from our focused Art Week!

 Art Learning Zone

 British Museum: https://www.britishmuseum.org/learn/schools